2022–2023 Cohort

 Bhavya Joshi

-Bhavya Joshi, joins the DrPH in the fall of 2021.
+Bhavya Joshi, joined the DrPH in the fall of 2021.
 As a Global Public Health Fellow, Bixby Summer 2022 Fellow, and the Human Rights Center Fellow 2022, Bhavya’s research focuses on understanding reproductive needs of marginalized populations in countries affected by crises.
 As a women human rights advocate and educator, Bhavya supports women rights defenders from across the globe to build their capacity to use international human rights mechanisms for advocacy and activism at national, regional, and international levels.
 Before joining the program, she managed, implemented, and evaluated public health projects in South Asia for more than 5 years.
 Within India, she has worked in 18 out of 28 states.
 Bhavya received her MA in International Law and Human Rights from the United Nations mandated University for Peace, Costa Rica and is finishing her second MA in Peace, Security, Development and International Conflict Transformation from University of Innsbruck, Austria.
 Her bachelor is in Political Science from Delhi University, India.
 She is a travel enthusiast and is fond of outdoor sports, drinking coffee and experimenting with cuisines.

 Silvana Larrea